TimeWarpEngineering/timewarp-architecture/Documentation/TimeWarpBlazorTemplate/Documentation.md

 Documentation with a purpose.

-Before writing documentation first ask what is the use case for it and then think of a test case to validate if your docs fulfill the purpose.
+Before writing documentation, first ask what is the use case for it and then think of a test case to validate if your docs fulfill the purpose.

 * User Documentation
 * Developer Documentation